FHDO-ICLAB/Multimeter_Nucleo/README.md

 # Multimeter_Nucleo

 This project aims to configure the ARM microntroller on STM32 Nucleo board as programmable reference voltage source and a voltmeter.
-The microntroller reacts on SCPI like ASCII commands received over the UART interface to control its ADC and its DAC accordingly.
+The microntroller reacts on SCPI like ASCII commands received over the UART interface to control its ADC and DAC accordingly.

 More information can be found in the following bachelor thesis.